sentinel-official/docs/docs/node-setup/manual/node-config.md

 max_peers = 250
 ```

-The fields `gigabyte_prices` and `hourly_prices` **must** encompass the entire string, including the IBC tokens as well separated by commas.
+The fields `gigabyte_prices` and `hourly_prices` **must** encompass the entire string, including the IBC coins as well separated by commas.
 Merely incorporating the udvpn price will not suffice.
-Please refer to the list below for the supported IBC tokens:
+Please refer to the list below for the supported IBC coins:

 ```bash
 ATOM